-Anyone can become a carer, at any time in their lives.
-If you do become a carer you may be faced with one or more of the following:
+Anyone can become an unpaid carer, at any time in their lives.
+If you do become an unpaid carer you may be faced with one or more of the following:

-- A lack of information, support, respect or recognition from healthcare professionals
+- A lack of information, support, respect or recognition from professionals.

-- Being unsure of your rights to support, both financially and legally
+- Being unsure of your rights and entitlements and the support you can access.

-- Issues with your own physical or mental ill-health
+- Issues with your own physical or mental health.

-- Losing your sense of self and maintaining a life outside of your caring role
+- Losing your sense of self and maintaining a life outside of your unpaid caring responsibilities.

-Carers Trust Scotland provides services to support a carer’s individual and changing needs throughout their caring journey.
+Carers Trust Scotland and our network of local carer organisations provide services to support an unpaid carer's individual and changing needs throughout their caring journey.

-We are connected to a unique network of local carers centres across Scotland.
-Some of the ways these centres provide support is by:
+We are connected to a unique network of local carer organisations across Scotland.
+Some of the ways these local carer organisations can support you is by:

-- Helping carers to maintain their own health and wellbeing and offering support so they do not feel isolated
+- Helping you to access services to maintain or support your physical or mental health and wellbeing, and offering support so that you do not feel isolated.